nickstaylor/denverbnb/README.md

 ![gif of demo](https://media.giphy.com/media/WpTYPSiu2IGd8BZbcP/giphy.gif)

 Details...
-The details of this project are outlined in the ''' link to projects in turing '''
+The details of this project are outlined in the [Project Spec](https://frontend.turing.io/projects/module-3/vrad.html)